 However, banks are subject to stricter regulation than many prepaid card issuers, which means more protection for the consumer.
 Therefore, it is always worth checking with a prepaid card issuer what your rights are concerning the money you have held on your card as prepaid cards are not protected under the Financial Services Compensation Scheme (FSCS).

 Is Suits Me® a Prepaid Debit Card?

-Although Suits Me falls under the prepaid card category, it is so much more than just a debit card.
-All Suits Me customers receive current account features including setting up direct debits and standing orders and UK bank transfers (international transfers are also available via a partner in our app).
+Although Suits Me® falls under the prepaid card category, it is so much more than just a debit card.
+All Suits Me® customers receive account features including setting up direct debits and standing orders and UK transfers (international transfers are also available via a partner in our app).
 Free features are included to be able to manage your money easily and when on the go with your online account and mobile app available in both the Google and Apple App Stores.

 Opening a Suits Me® account is quick and easy using our online application form and doesn’t require proof of address of a credit check.
 Once complete, your account will be open within 3 minutes, giving your instant access to your account number, sort-code, online account and mobile app to start being able to manage your money safely and securely.
 Your Suits Me® debit card will arrive shortly after within 3-5 working days.
 Open Your Account Today